-With the best marine binoculars you can really make a splash!
-We help you choose the best saltwater-ready binoculars for seafaring, yachting and other adventurous watery pursuits...
+With the best marine binoculars, you can really make a splash!
+We help you choose the best saltwater-ready binoculars for seafaring, yachting, and other adventurous watery pursuits...

 It goes without saying that when choosing the best pair of marine binoculars out there, decent waterproofing is going to be high on our list of essential features, as is an ability to survive being submerged for extended periods should the device end up in the ‘drink’.
-We’ll also examine magnification power, lens quality and, of course, value for money in terms of how much bang we’re getting for our buck.
-But there are some key things that make marine binoculars rather different to the candidates in our main best binoculars guide…
+We’ll also examine magnification power, lens quality, and, of course, value for money in terms of how much bang we’re getting for our buck.
+But there are some key things that make marine binoculars rather different from the candidates in our main best binoculars (opens in new tab) guide…

 What's different about marine binoculars